SMRT Trains: Mass Rapid Transit

-The main colour scheme for all trains are black with a red stripe.
+The main colour scheme for all trains are black with a red stripe and grey band at the bottom.
 C651 is the only train model with an exterior livery of white and red stripes.
 C801 is the only train model with an exterior livery of blue and red stripes.
 C151B and C801A are the only train models with an exterior livery of the new SMRT pixelated livery, which consist of white, red, black and yellow stripes and pixel livery.
-C151C and CR151 will bear the new LTA livery, which is black with green and red stripes.
-CT251 will also bear the new LTA livery, which is black with brown and yellow stripes.
+C151C and R151 will bear the new LTA livery, which is black with green and red stripes.
+T251 will also bear the new LTA livery, which is black with burnt sienna and yellow stripes.